 The “honeymoon” period with channel sales partners doesn’t last very long.
 At first, they might be excited about the opportunity to sell your products and they foresee a profitable relationship with your company.
-But, as the relationship progresses, if there are barriers in place to new channel partners reaching their customers with your products, they will quickly get frustrated and start to wonder if they made a mistake choosing to sell your brand.
+But, as the relationship progresses, if there are barriers in place to new channel partners reaching their customers with your products, causing them to get frustrated and start to wonder if they made a mistake choosing to sell your brand.

 This is a classic case of lost channel partner mindshare.
-Because your company is difficult to work with, channel partners naturally turn to competing brands with easier processes for communication and collaboration.
-There are ways to get them back (by optimizing the indirect sales channel for increased sales) but how can you avoid losing channel partner mindshare in the first place?
+Because difficulty arises, channel partners naturally turn to competing brands with easier processes for communication and collaboration.
+There are ways to retain partners and gain them back.

-The answer is to address the situations that make it difficult to do business with your company from the beginning, during onboarding.
-An efficient onboarding process means your partners spend less time struggling to connect with your company and more time selling your products.
-A well thought-out onboarding process is one of the pillars of improved channel sales.
+The answer is to address the situations that make it difficult to do business with your company from the beginning, during on-boarding.
+An effective on-boarding process allows your partners to spend less time struggling attempting to connect with your company, and more time selling your products.

 What Partners Need to Know about Your Company’s Business Processes

 - Is there a process for managing channel conflict?

 - How are leads managed and distributed?

 - What system is in place for market development funds (MDFs)?

 - Are there incentives and rebates for meeting sales targets?

 - How is reporting handled between the partners and the enterprise?